Poverty ranges from 38% to 63% of the population on many reservations.

 Much of our work centers around material aid, educational support and community-based services.
 PWNA also connects outside resources directly to reservations through its distribution network and reservation partnerships.
 We care about quality of life for Native Americans and respect their self-determined goals for their tribes.

-The only Native-serving charity to work in hundreds of reservation communities year-round, our service area is concentrated in 9 priority states and encompasses Pine Ridge, Rosebud, Navajo and other high-need reservations.
+One of the largest Native American charities to work in Indian Country year-round, our service area is concentrated in 9 priority states and encompasses Pine Ridge, Rosebud, Navajo and other high-need reservations.
 Scholarships are offered nationwide to eligible Native students.

 More a Partnership Than a Charity

 PWNA has a strong network of hundreds of reservation programs (our Program Partners).
 We work through these partners to bring much-needed relief to 250,000 Native Americans each year.

 - PWNA partnerships reach into remote reservation communities that most Americans never see and most organizations cannot reach — whether due to geography, a need for reservation contacts or cultural competency, or a lack of information about specific needs.

 - We operate a highly efficient warehouse and distribution system that lets us truck about 5 million pounds of materials to our reservation partners each year.

 - PWNA’s reservation partners ensure goods make their way directly into the hands of the people who need them.